Discover more from System Design Newsletter

 2. Avoid Premature Optimization

 They wanted to test their product idea.
-But not invest lots of time and money in doing it.
+And not invest lots of time and money in doing it.

 They used the AWS free tier with credits for the first 2 years.
 And moved to the paid tier after taking off.